DelazJ/MapsPrinter/README.rst

 ---------------------------

 Installing Maps Printer plugin provides a sub-menu in Extension menu that contains an entry to launch the plugin and another one to reach this documentation.
 An icon is also added to the plugin's toolbar.
-Once you have created and set at your convenience your print composers and wish t export some of them, just click on Maps Printer icon.
+Once you have created and set at your convenience your print composers and wish to export some of them, just click on Maps Printer icon.
 The following dialog is opened.

 .. image:: /help/_images/interface.png
    :align: center